 Homer: You heard the monkey, make the trade.

-Lisa had one, briefly — when the FBI informed the family that Homer had stolen the trillion-dollar bill, Marge says it's going straight in the college fund.
-Lisa—this was before much of her development into the hippie of the family—yells "who needs college?!
+- Lisa had one, briefly — when the FBI informed the family that Homer had stolen the trillion-dollar bill, Marge says it's going straight in the college fund.
+Lisa yells "Who needs college?!
 We're trillionaires!
 Let's buy dune buggies!"

-Done in Xiaolin Showdown in an illusion made by Wuya to help her We Can Rule Together Speech.
-Raimundo sees himself in a mansion with his own video arcade, a skateboard park, and a butler serving him pizza and soda — basically, anything and everything he wants or could ever want...
-She does however give him these things later after his Face Heel Turn, though.
+- Done in Xiaolin Showdown in an illusion made by Wuya to help her We Can Rule Together Speech.
+Raimundo sees himself in a mansion with his own video arcade, a skateboard park, and a butler serving him pizza and soda — basically, anything and everything he wants or could ever want.
+After his Face–Heel Turn, he actually gets these things.

-In Jimmy Neutron, the kids ponder what they will do with the money they'll get after they acquire Astro Rubies.
+- In The Adventures of Jimmy Neutron, Boy Genius, the kids ponder what they will do with the money they'll get after they acquire Astro Rubies.

-In King of the Hill, Bobby comes to the mistaken assumption that his father is a millionare* He overheard Hank talking about his $1000 bonus, assumed it was his daily paycheck, and then added it up through bad math.
+- In King of the Hill, Bobby comes to the mistaken assumption that his father is a millionare* .
 What follows is an Imagine Spot where the Hills are portrayed as a combination rich hip-hop artists and Scrooge McDuck, with a pair of white tigers, a personal helicopter, and a dollar sign-shaped swimming pool.

 - In the Donald Duck cartoon "Donald's Crime", Donald briefly imagines himself as a millionaire after Daisy calls him a "big shot", complete with top hat, monocle, and posh outfit, before the narrator points out what stealing from his nephews really makes him: a gangster!